ViRehab/VirtualRehabPreSale/docs/PreSale.md

 ### increaseTokenSaleAllocation

-Recalculates and/or reassigns the total tokens allocated for the private sale.
+Recalculates and/or reassigns the total tokens allocated for the pre ico.

 ```js
 function increaseTokenSaleAllocation() public whenNotPaused onlyAdmin